Common Name: silver lace vine

 No serious insect or disease problems.
-Watch for Japanese beetle.
+Watch for Japanese beetle and leaf miners.

 Provides quick cover in sun or shade for trellises, fences, arbors, pergolas and walls.
 May also be sprawled over the ground as a ground cover to camouflage rock piles or old tree stumps or to provide soil stabilization for banks.
 Best to grow on structures or grounds that are not adjacent to areas where the invasive tendencies of this vine could become a problem.